consequently/consequently-hugo/content/news/2023/logical-methods-publication-day.md

 <!--more-->

 I’m particularly pleased about two features of the book and its pedagogy, which are hard won, out of years of teaching logic, all the way from [elementary](/class/2020/unib10002) [introductions](/class/2022/py1012) to much more [advanced](/class/2020/phil30043) [classes](/class/2022/py4634/). *Logical Methods* is the result of our work teaching the [*second-year* logic class](/class/2020/phil20030/) at Melbourne.
-For that class, around half had some prior exposure to logic, and the others were interested and keen hit the ground running.
+For that class, around half had some prior exposure to logic, and the others were interested and keen to hit the ground running.
 So, we needed to start from the beginning, with no assumptions about what students bring to the class except for curiosity, and a bit of experience at university, and some general introductory background in philosophy.

 1. Each chapter has a summary of the key concepts, and a set of exercises students can use (a) to practice working with those concepts; (b) check that they have mastered the material, and finally (c) explore some of the interesting philosophical issues that arise, and…